nicorusz88/springMVC/README.md

 This example runs in a Tomcat 8 Maven plugin.
 It also contains an in memory DB (HSQLDB).

-Check in Eclipse you are using JDK 1.7 or above.
+Check in Eclipse you are using JDK 1.7.

 Once imported into Eclipse, select -> Run -> Debug Configurations -> Maven Build -> New Launch Configuration (left side on the top)